+TU Delft wants to strengthen and further develop her position in the university world top, as described in the TU Delft Strategic Framework 2018-2024.
 One of the strategic priorities is to realize an increase of the incoming funds via donations (4th money stream funding).
-The aim of the ‘Protocol acceptance of donations by Delft University of Technology’ is to treat all donations in a consistent manner, and accept donations in a responsible manner.
+The aim of the Protocol acceptance of donations by Delft University of Technology to guarantee thorough responsible making.
 This protocol applies to all financial donations to TU Delft, both direct donations and indirect donations via Delft University Fund.

 Contact points for more information or advice